azkaZubish/fake-news-detection/README.md

 The project combines a clean and responsive frontend with a Flask-based ML backend to create an interactive and user-friendly news verification experience.

-NOTE:This repository contains only the Frontend code of the website.To see the backend repository, [visit]().
+>[!NOTE]:This repository contains only the Frontend code of the website.To view the backend repository, [visit](https://github.com/azkaZubish/fake_news_backend).

 ## Features
 - AI-powered fake news detection